Solmization: Overview

+Oriental systems

 The Svara solmization of India has origins in Vedic texts like the Upanishads, which discuss a musical system of seven notes, realized ultimately in what is known as sargam.
 In Indian classical music, the notes in order are: sa, re, ga, ma, pa, dha, and ni, which correspond to the Western solfege system.

 For Han people's music in China, the words used to name notes are (from fa to mi): 上 (siong or shàng), 尺 (cei or chǐ), 工 (gōng), 凡 (huan or fán), 六 (liuo or liù), 五 (ngou or wǔ), 乙 (yik or yǐ).
 The system is used for teaching sight-singing.

 For Japanese music, the first line of Iroha, an ancient poem used as a tutorial of traditional kana, is used for solmization.
 The syllables representing the notes A, B, C, D, E, F, G are i, ro, ha, ni, ho, he, to respectively.
 Shakuhachi musical notation uses another solmization system beginning "Fu Ho U".

 Javanese musicians derive syllables from numbers: ji-ro-lu-pat-ma-nem-pi.
 These names derive from one-syllable simplification of the Javanese numerals siji, loro, telu, papat, lima, enem, pitu. ([Pa]pat and pi[tu], corresponding to 4 and 7, are skipped in the pentatonic slendro scale.)